albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 The export of user-defined waypoints can be enabled in the options dialog on tab `Flight Plan`.

-[^1]: The FPR format does allow saving of airways and procedures but this will be implemented in a future release of _Little Navmap_.
-[^2]: User-defined waypoints will be renamed when loading into the GTN.
+[^1]: User-defined waypoints will be renamed when loading into the GTN.
-[^3]: Only SID and STAR.
+[^2]: Only SID and STAR.
 Saving or approaches is not supported.
+[^3]: Additional information for online flying can be added in a dialog before saving.